Nicholasdputra/Krisis-Waktu/README.md

       ├── Mob                         # Contains all animation clip and animator controller for the enemy.
       ├── Prefabs                     # Contains every pre-configured, reusable game object that can be instantiated in the game scene.
       ├── Scenes                      # Contains all scenes that exist in the game for it to interconnected with each other.
-      ├── Script                      # Contains all scripts needed to make the gane get goings like PlayerMovement scripts.
+      ├── Script                      # Contains all scripts needed to make the gane get goings like EnemySpawn scripts.
       ├── Sound                       # Contains every sound used for the game like music and sound effects.
       ├── Sprite                      # Contains all the game art like the sprites, background, even the character.
       ├── Texts                       # Contains Font that is used in the game.